devbridge/Styleguide/README.md

 **"View only”** mode does not have editing controls and is meant for presentation.
 It is a purely client-side application without any backend dependencies (e.g. html, css, and javascript only).
 It is delightly easy to share, publish, move, or export!

-In order to switch to **“Edit”** mode and see all additional controls for editing, you need to run the Styleguide server.
+In order to switch to **“Edit”** mode and see all additional controls for editing, you need to run the styleguide server.

-##### To manage categories: #####
+##### - To manage categories: #####
-Categories can be managed inside your browser.
-Just navigate to your styleguide page and click menu in the right top corner.
-You will be able to create, delete or modify them.
+Categories can be managed on your styleguide web page by clicking menu in the right top corner.
+You will be able to create, delete or modify categories.

-##### To work with Snippets #####
+##### - To work with Snippets: #####
-All snippet management is done inside the browser, on your styleguide page.
+All snippet management is done in the browser, on your styleguide web page.
 While styleguide server is running, you should be able to see additional controls for editing.

-##### To scrape scss variables: #####
+##### - To scrape scss variables: #####
-By scraping scss files you can automatically generate color palette or create a list of fonts used in the project.
+Scraping scss files you can automatically generate color palette or create a list of fonts used in the project.
 * First you need to add smart comment tags to your scss file to identify your variables:

     For color variables: